JacobShepherd5735/Oklahoma_Municipal_Water_Dashboard/README.md

 A Python-based data pipeline and ArcGIS Dashboard for tracking and visualizing municipal water rates across Oklahoma.

 ### 1. Overview
 This project is a semi-automated pipeline that collects, standardizes, and visualizes  municipal water rates across Oklahoma.
 These rates vary across Oklahoma for several reasons, including the use of different meter sizes, whether there is a base or minimum charge, whether uniform, declining, or inclining block rates are employed, and whether water is measured in gallons or cubic feet.
-In addition, this project provides a central source for comparing and monitoring water rates over time, something that was easy to do before this project.
+In addition, this project provides a central source for comparing and monitoring water rates over time, something that was not easy to do before this project.
 This repository contains:
-* A Python scraper script for 15 municipalities
+* A Python scraper script for fifteen municipalities (extensible to more)
 * A standardization method to compare rates using a 6,000-gallon per month benchmark
 * A sample Python script for how to automatically update the hosted table used by the ArcGIS Dashboard
 * Automated GitHub updating for versioned CSVs